Hi there! This is David, and these are the accounts of my wandering.

 This travelogue was intended to be a way to stay in touch with family and friends, broadly explaining what was I up to at the moment without having to mail or call them all and repeat the same places, anecdotes and curiosities I found along the way, over and over again… but it soon became a way to publicly share and help understand and explain the places, traditions, and cultures from where I have been since I left home back in 2010, both through words and a camera lens.

 Before all this started, I was studying for 4 years at the UAB; then I was told that having a master’s degree the best thing to do to really get a job, so I’ve got two, including a fancy ESADE LLM in International Business Law.
 Surprising both the admission board and myself, I made it through entrance tests and the academic year.
 We are all still wondering how that happened.

 After graduating, I decided to shake up my life, so I took an opportunity in China, where I lived in Zhuhai working for a British engineering consultancy company based in Hong Kong.
 During that time, I witnessed the fast-paced transformation of this city and the country as a whole, from being a mere crossing point to Macau to becoming integrated into the Pearl River Delta economic triangle, along with Hong Kong and Guangzhou.
-Being honest, most weekends were spent on the other side of the border crossing: Macau.
-Apparently, I am quite talented with the roulette and the sic bo (骰寶)…
+Being honest, most weekends were spent on the other side of the border crossing partying and gambling.
+Apparently, I am quite lucky with the roulette and sic bo…!

 My career brought me then to Mexico, where I nested in Culiacán, capital of Sinaloa; afterwards, I lived for a while in Ireland (Killarney), before getting a second chance in China (Suzhou), where I work for a German manufacturing company as Sales Manager, getting married there.

 Live, travel, adventure, bless, and don’t be sorry

 — Jack Kerouac